Frequently Asked Questions

 What is your minimum price?

-Our minimum price for a tattoo is usually:
+My minimum price for a tattoo is usually:

-- 200 zł for small, linework-only designs
+- 200 zł for small linework-only designs

 - 250 zł for small designs with colour